holgerlembke/openweathermaptools/README.md

 ## Preface

-As most micro controllers the esp8266 has limited resources.
+Like most micro controllers the esp8266 has limited resources.
 My little i2c-weather-test toy (it is one of my test beds for my Arduino IoT/i2c training classes...) displays various in door sensor data and uses multiple communication methods to store and distribute the data.
 Currently it has the following hardware

 - bme280 Bosch Temperature Humidity Pressure Sensor
 - bmp180 Bosch Temperature Pressure Sensor